christinec-dev/Data-Projects/Data Analysis (EDA)/Car_Crash_Reports_EDA/readME.md

 # Car Crash Factors: Exploratory Data Analysis

+**IMPORTANT:** This EDA needs to be run to be able to view the `plotly` graphs in section 7.
+This can be done either via the instructions below, or it can be viewed directly on [Kaggle](https://www.kaggle.com/code/christinecoomans/car-crash-reports-eda).

 ## Description

 The objective of this Exploratory Data Analysis (EDA) is to explore and understand the factors influencing vehicle accidents.
 The dataset, sourced from [Data.Gov](https://catalog.data.gov/dataset/crash-reporting-drivers-data), provides comprehensive information on road accidents, such as collision severity, weather conditions, road types, and contributing elements, offering valuable insights for the analysis and enhancement of overall road safety measures.